courtois-neuromod/cimaq_memory/ReadMe.txt

 Contains the cimaq_convert_eprime_to_bids_event.py script and supporting documents.
-The script converts .txt files outputed by eprime into .tsv event files compatible with Nistats/Nilearn (to label fMRI frames based on condition (encoding vs control task) and task performance, e.g., subsequent image and source recognition)
+The script converts .txt files outputed by eprime into .tsv "event" files compatible with Nistats/Nilearn (to label fMRI frames based on condition (encoding vs control task) and task performance, (e.g., subsequent recognition of image and its on-screen position)
 NOTE: Data to test the script can be found here: https://www.dropbox.com/sh/1ijtytsqu3zghec/AAAnzupem2TA45EGyW9QpuH9a?dl=0